matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 Transparent upgradable proxies provide a way to upgrade a smart contract without changing its address or requiring any change in the contract's interaction code.
 With transparent proxies, a contract's address is owned by a proxy contract, which forwards all calls to the actual contract implementation.
 When a new implementation is deployed, the proxy can be upgraded to point to the new implementation, allowing for seamless upgrades without requiring changes to the contract's interaction code.

-To deploy a simple upgradable contract on the zkSync local setup, first create a test wallet and add it to the new Deployer.
+To deploy a simple upgradable contract on zkSync Era local setup, first create a test wallet and add it to the new Deployer.

 ```typescript